Mazzanicolas/AI/models/linear-regression/linear-regression.md

 ## Case of Study

-This time we're going to use [Graduate Admissions Data Set](https://www.kaggle.com/mohansacharya/graduate-admissions/home).
+This time we're going to use [Graduate Admissions Data Set](https://www.kaggle.com/mohansacharya/graduate-admissions/home) to predict the chance of admit.

 ### Data Set Information